River Flood Warning is in effect

 * Forecast…No forecast is available for this location.

-* Impact…At 8.2 feet, Water into some yards of homes along Fox
+* Impact…At 8.2 feet, water is into some yards of homes along Fox

 River Rd near Hwy 33 and Hwy 44.